-- 3 Tbsp Creamy Peanut Butter (I used regular JIF peanut butter, but natural peanut butter should work)
+- 3 tablespoons creamy peanut butter (I used regular JIF peanut butter, but natural peanut butter should work)

-- 4 oz Red Cabbage, finely shredded (see note)
+- 4 ounces red cabbage, finely shredded (see note)

-- 4 oz Carrots, finely shredded (see note)
+- 4 ounces carrots, finely shredded (see note)

-- Cook pasta: Boil pasta in salted water according to package directions.
+- Cook pasta: Boil pasta according to package directions.
+(Note: Don't salt your water before cooking the noodles as the peanut sauce will add plenty of flavor and seasoning.)
 Drain (do not rinse).
 Allow pasta to cool for about 10 minutes.

-- Make sauce: Combine soy sauce, rice vinegar, peanut butter, ginger, sugar, and garlic in a microwave-safe bowl.
+- Make sauce: Combine low-sodium soy sauce, peanut butter, rice vinegar, ginger, sugar, and garlic in a microwave-safe bowl.
 Microwave on high for 1 minute, just to soften the peanut butter and heat the mixture.
 Remove from microwave and whisk until smooth.
 Stir in sesame oil.

 - Combine: Combine cooked spaghetti, shredded cabbage, shredded carrots, and sauce until evenly combined.
+If the sauce doesn't easily coat the noodles, add some water as you stir to thin it out.
 (At this point, the noodles can be refrigerated up to a day before serving.)

 - Top and serve: Just before serving, stir in green onions.
 Top noodles with roasted peanuts.
 Serve noodles warm or chilled / room temperature.